Belarus: Lukashenko agrees to EU talks on ending migrant standoff | DW | 17.11.2021

 The measures are aimed at Belarusian individuals and entities considered responsible for trafficking migrants in what has been labeled a "hybrid attack" on the bloc.

+A video on Twitter posted by Poland's Border Guard on Wednesday showed migrants with bags being directed by Belarusian forces away from the border to an "unknown location."

+In a later tweet, the border guard said around 1,000 migrants remain in the area near Belarus' Bruzgi border crossing, and the rest had been "taken by Belarusian services."

-For more than 10 days, a large group of migrants mainly, from the Middle East, has been stuck near a border crossing with Poland, having been both denied entry to the EU and prevented by Belarusian authorities from turning back.
+For more than 10 days, a large group of migrants, mainly escaping conflict in the Middle East, has been stuck near the Kuznica-Bruzgi border crossing, having been both denied entry to the EU and largely prevented by Belarusian authorities from turning back.

-Polish authorities have responded by sending thousands of troops and countering migrants who attempt to breach border fencing with water cannons and tear gas.
+Polish authorities have responded by sending thousands of troops to countering migrants who attempt to breach border fencing.
 Many of the migrants aim to reach Germany or other Western European countries.

 wmr/fb (AFP, dpa, AP, Reuters)